An Example of How to Adjust Your Running Training Plan for Lack of Sleep, Stress, Alcohol or Travel

 These ideas & strategies will help you adjust your training when life happens, little stressors start to add up &/or you choose to make fun drink choices instead of smart ones :)

 Looking for additional support in unlocking your best health, running & mind-body resilience?
-Check out my all-in-one coaching & full program for women runners over 35 here.
+Check out my customized coaching services & comprehensive program for women runners here.

 Wishing you many injury-free & energized training cycles ahead,